 - 71% of consumers have ended their relationship with a company due to poor customer service.
 (KISSMetrics)

 - The probability of selling to an existing customer is 60 – 70%.
 The probability of selling to a new prospect is 5-20% (Marketing Metrics)What can you do to delight your customers?
 How do you make sure that the revenue generated by new customers that come in isn’t mitigated by those dropping out at the bottom?

 Allied to the point above regarding retention, it is imperative that customers feel that they are gaining value for money.
 There are so many alternatives that shopping around is easy.
 Value comes in many forms and ‘added value is an over-used term.
 However, the nub is that you add value by providing something beyond the basic product or service that the customer appreciates.
 If this value-add is strong enough, you will be able to:

 - Charge a higher price

 - Create a point of difference from the competition

 - Protect your business from competitors trying to steal customers by charging lower prices

 - Focus your business more closely on its target market segment

 Every business needs to really focus on the things that make a difference.
-In recession, a lot of businesses cut back or pared down their activities.
+In a recession, a lot of businesses cut back or pared down their activities.
 Now should be the time to plan for growth.